victorssun/catagorize-monthly-spending/README.md

-# catagorize-monthly-spending
+# monthly-spending
-Automatically categorizes monthly spending of transaction
+Automatically categorizes and summarizes monthly spending with a given list of transactions

 Given a list of transactions with the appropriately inputted catagories, creates pivot table and pastes summarized values onto main sheet for monthly spending.